Harsh7637/todo-list-api-springboot/Readme.md

 - **🛡️ Secure by Default** - Passwords are hashed, endpoints are protected
 - **⚡ Easy Setup** - Uses H2 in-memory database, no external dependencies

+## 📖 API Documentation with Swagger

+Visit `http://localhost:8080/swagger-ui.html` or `http://localhost:8080/swagger-ui/index.html` to explore and test your API with Swagger UI.
+All endpoints are documented with sample requests and schema annotations.

+> Swagger is automatically enabled via SpringDoc OpenAPI.

 ## 🛠️ Tech Stack

 - Java 17